Public Safety Staffing

 Principle: Ensures the Police Department has appropriate staffing levels; communication, information, financial management support; and leadership services to achieve strategic and operational results, including maintaining a well-informed community.

-This strategic result focuses on the efforts the Arvada Police Department is investing into recruiting and retaining the high performing police professionals the City demands with the goal of maintaining staffing levels at 95% or higher.
+This Strategic Result focuses on the efforts the Arvada Police Department is investing into recruiting and retaining the high performing police professionals the City demands with the goal of maintaining staffing levels at 95% or higher on an ongoing basis.

 According to Police Research Forum fewer people are applying to become police officers, and more people are leaving the profession, often after only a few years on the job.
 These trends are occurring even as many police and sheriffs’ offices are already short-staffed and facing challenges in developing a diverse workforce.
 The workforce crisis is affecting law enforcement agencies of all sizes and types large, medium, and small; local, state, and federal.
 And it is hitting departments in all parts of the country.

 There are ominous signs that the workforce crisis in policing may be getting worse.
 Traditional sources of job applicants including the military and family members of current officers are diminishing.
 A robust economy and strong job growth are creating more options for people entering the labor market, so police agencies are facing more competition.
 And the often rigid, quasi-military organizational structure of most police agencies does not align with the preferences of many of today’s job applicants.